Vanilagy/MarbleBlast/docs/mp_algo.md

     entityUpdates: EntityUpdate[],
     lastReceivedClientUpdateId: number,
     lastReceivedClientFrame: number,
-    rewindToFrame: number // The frame we should rewind to in the next simulation };
+    rewindToFrameCap: number // The minimum frame we should rewind to in the next simulation };

 let lastServerStateUpdate: ServerStateUpdateMessage = null;
 let queuedServerUpdates: EntityUpdate[] = [];
-let lastReceivedSeverUpdateId = -1;
+let lastReceivedServerUpdateId = -1;

 function onServerStateReceived(msg: ServerStateUpdateMessage) {
     // Filter out updates received by the server